-- Healthcare Informatics
+- Healthcare Informatics (post-baccalaureate)

 - Healthcare Management

-- Medical Coding and Billing
+- Medical Billing and Coding

 - Optometric Technician

 - Phlebotomy Technician

 Diploma Programs

 - Medical Assisting - Surgical Technician

 Some programs may require additional credits.
 A final degree audit will be completed by the Office of Records and Registration to confirm that all degree requirements have been met.